ibanFR/semantic-versioning-kata/README.md

 Feature: Open doors on lift initialization

   As a safety-conscious user
-  I want the lift doors to be open when the lift is created So that I can ensure safe entry and exit from the lift
+  I want the lift doors to be open when the lift is initialized So that I can ensure safe entry and exit from the lift

   Scenario: Lift Initialization